tanimislam/nprstuff/docs/source/core_functionality.rst

 .. code-block:: console

-   usage: freshair_by_year [-h] [--year YEAR] [--inputdir INPUTDIR] [--quiet] [--coverage] [--audit]
+   usage: freshair_by_year [-h] [--year YEAR] [--inputdir INPUTDIR] [--quiet] [--coverage] [--audit] [--level {DEBUG,ERROR,INFO,NONE}]

    optional arguments:
      -h, --help            show this help message and exit --year YEAR           Year in which to write out all Fresh Air episodes.
 Default is 2020.
      --inputdir INPUTDIR   Directory into which to store the NPR Fresh Air episodes.
 Default is /mnt/media/freshair.
      --quiet               If chosen, do not print verbose output from the action of this script.
 By default this is false.
      --coverage            If chosen, just give the list of missing Fresh Air episodes and nothing else.
      --audit               If chosen, do the audit picture here.
+     --level {DEBUG,ERROR,INFO,NONE}
+			   choose the debug level for downloading NPR Fresh Air episodes or their XML representation of episode info.
+Can be one of
+			   ['DEBUG', 'ERROR', 'INFO', 'NONE'].
+Default is NONE.

 NPR Wait Wait
 ==============